nguyen-tho/python-cryptography/README.md

 This is a simple app to demonstrate some cryptographic algorithms made by tkinter and python such as:
   - Caesar Cipher
-  - DES
+  - DES (Data encryption standard)
-  - AES
+  - AES (Advanced encryption standard)
-  - RSA
+  - RSA (Rivest–Shamir–Adleman algorithm)

 How to use:
   - Step 1: clone this repository [https://github.com/nguyen-tho/python-cryptography.git]